szevy/end-to-end-data-ml-pipeline-for-ecommerce-analytics/docs/DETAILED_PROJECT_GUIDE.md

     * **Avg Product Category Value, Num Unique Products:** Moderate to High.

 * **Useful Insights & Strategy:**
-    * **Insight:** These are your active, valuable, and likely growing customers.
+    * **Insight:** These are active, valuable, and likely growing customers.
 They purchase recently, more frequently, spend more, and are generally satisfied.
 They are key to your business's ongoing revenue and have potential for increased loyalty and value.
     * **Opportunity:** Nurture loyalty, maximize Customer Lifetime Value (CLV), and encourage advocacy.
     * **Strategy:**
         * **Loyalty Programs:** Offer exclusive discounts, early access to new products, or loyalty points to reward their engagement.